- Download our Moving to Oman Guide (PDF)

 Situated in the southeastern quarter of the Arabian Peninsula, Oman is widely considered to be the friendliest Gulf state to live and work in.
-As such, the expat population comprises almost a third of Oman's total population and consists of mainly British, American, Canadian, Australian, New Zealand and South African nationals.
+There is a large expat community welcomed by the local Omanis.
+Many foreign residents report that, despite strict regulations, the Omani lifestyle is laid-back and relaxed.

 Work-life balance in Oman

 Working life in the Gulf is known for a peculiar phenomenon known as the split shift.
-Many companies in Oman, such as shops (even in big malls), prefer to start work early, break for a long, three-hour lunch, and then return to work for a late afternoon session.
+Many businesses in Oman prefer to start work early, break for a long, three-hour lunch, and then return to work for a late afternoon session.
 Split shift timings are usually 8am to 1pm and 4pm to 7pm.
-Not all organisations follow this system, however.
+Not all organisations follow this system though.
 Government institutions will usually work from 7am to 2pm, and private companies with a Western ethos will usually work a full shift from 7am till 4pm.

 The official weekend in Oman is Friday and Saturday.
-Public holidays are determined by the government, and most are religious holidays determined by the Hiijri calendar and the moon.
-The holiday can’t be declared until the new moon has been spotted by the Moon Sighting Committee.
+Public holidays are determined by the government and most are religious holidays, which follow the Hijri calendar and the moon.
+The holidays can’t be officially declared until the new moon has been spotted by the Moon Sighting Committee.

-During Ramadan, all Muslims and people working in government organisations have reduced working hours – six hours instead of eight – in accordance with Oman's labour law.
-Some private sector companies also reduce working hours during Ramadan for both Muslims and expats.
+During Ramadan, all Muslims and people working in government organisations have reduced working hours – six hours instead of eight – following Oman's labour law.
+Some private-sector companies also reduce working hours during Ramadan for both Muslims and expats.

 Nightlife in Oman

-Muscat offers the best opportunities for nightlife in Oman, but expats may find their choice of night spots is still somewhat limited.
+Muscat offers the best opportunities for nightlife in Oman, but expats may find their choices to be somewhat limited.
 For one thing, this means the few places one can go to are invariably quite busy, even on weekdays.
 Many nightclubs are linked to hotels and cater to a range of eclectic musical and cultural tastes.

 Restaurants in Oman

-Smaller towns in Oman are often extremely limited when it comes to the choice of restaurants on offer; expats will probably have a choice of Asian (Bangladeshi, Indian and Pakistani) or Turkish cuisine.
-But for those who enjoy a diverse range of cuisine options, one can get just about any cultural food experience in Muscat – Lebanese, Mexican, Chinese, Italian and Turkish food can all be found in the capital.
+Smaller towns in Oman are usually limited when it comes to the choice of restaurants on offer; expats will probably have a choice of Asian or Turkish cuisine.
+But for those who enjoy a diverse range of dining options, one can get just about any cultural food experience in Muscat.

-Expats craving something familiar will find lots of global franchise stores such as McDonald's, Subway, Pizza Hut, Dairy Queen and KFC, particularly in the capital city, but also increasingly in smaller towns.
+Expats craving something familiar will find an array of global franchises, particularly in the capital city, but also increasingly in smaller towns.